 What else do I need to apply for a Russian visa?

 Requirements vary depending on your nationality and where you are applying.
-All details should be checked with the Russian consular department where you plan to apply for your visa.
+All details should be checked with the Russian consular department or visa center where you plan to apply for your visa.
 In most cases, you will need to have a passport valid for at least six months after your planned trip to Russia, and with at least two blank pages.
 You will also normally have to show evidence that you have health insurance valid in Russia for the length of your stay.
-In addition, you will have to complete and submit the correct application form (US and Georgian citizens have to complete a special form), and supply recent passport photographs (again, the number and format may vary from consulate to consulate).
+In addition, you will have to complete and submit the correct application form (available here), and supply recent passport photographs (again, the number and format may vary from consulate to consulate).
 If you are applying for a visa for longer than three months, you may also have to provide the results of an HIV test.

 What is visa registration?

 When you arrive in the Russian Federation, the "receiving party" (the company or individual who has provided you with visa support documents and/or is providing you with accommodation) is obliged to register you with the Federal Migration Service within seven working days.
 This is required so that the authorities can keep track of foreigners' movements within Russia, and by law you are obliged to register each time you change accommodation or move to another part of Russia.
 Check for more information about registration.